Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.27.md

 ## 2024.06.22

 - [ ] Rebuild docker image.
-Try will all packages but torchcell
+Try will all packages but torchcell → If we add the get packages, the build seems to fail.
 - [ ] `sbatch` build
 - [ ] Troubleshoot why docker container is crashing
 - [ ] Verify connection to database from M1